SofiaHelena1/BroadcastChat/README.md

 raspberry led and whenever the connection ends the led will have to turn off so we need this make)

-3- Run using this format: ./tcpclient  <servername> <protocol or portnum>
+3- Run using this format: ./<name_executable>   <servername> <protocol or portnum>

+4- The server will ask for the name and the you have to respond

+5- You can then send the messages you want

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------